Athens 2004 (video game)

-Athens 2004 is the official video game of the Games of the XXVIII Olympiad, hosted by Athens, Greece in 2004.
-Developed by Eurocom and published by Sony Computer Entertainment (Eidos Interactive for PC), it was released for the PlayStation 2 and Microsoft Windows.
+Athens 2004 is a 2004 sports video game developed by Eurocom Entertainment Software.
+The official video game of the Games of the XXVIII Olympiad, hosted by Athens, Greece in 2004, it was released for the PlayStation 2 by Sony Computer Entertainment and Windows by Eidos Interactive.

 List of events

 Following is a list of events in the game.
 By default, all events are available for both sexes unless otherwise noted: